 Assume a hypothetical case where a terminally ill patient requests physician-assisted suicide.
 It would appear the intent of Guideline 2 is for the attending physician to help the patient make an informed decision regarding do-not-resuscitate (DNR) orders and palliative care.
 The Guideline is clear that a "range of available options for end-of-life care" is essential for the patient to make the appropriate choice.
-A state with a physician-assisted suicide statute having guidelines similar to the Oregon law would assure that the patient understands the
+A state with a physician-assisted suicide statute having guidelines similar to the Oregon law would assure that the patient understands the distinction between passive euthanasia and the intentional act that causes death in order to alleviate suffering.
+The United States Supreme Court in Vacco v.
+Quill recog-

-111 See generally POPE JOHN PAUL II, VERITAS SPLENDOR 106, (St. Paul Books and Media 1993).
-Pope John Paul states, "Euthanasia must be distinguished from the decision to forego so-called "aggressive medical treatment"...medical procedures which no longer correspond to the real situation of the patient, either because they are now disproportionate to any expected results or because they impose an excessive burden on the patient and his family.
-In such situations when death is clearly imminent and inevitable, one can in conscience refuse forms of treatment that would only secure a precarious and burdensome prolongation of life, so long as the normal care due to the sick person is not interrupted....To forego extraordinary or disproportionate means is not the equivalent of suicide or euthanasia; it rather expresses acceptance of the human condition in the face of death."
-Id.
-See generally Cristina H. Traina, Religious Perspectives on Assisted Suicide, 88 J. CRIM.
-L. & CRIMINOLOGY 1147 (1998) (noting that"Roman Catholicism and Eastern Orthodoxy oppose PAS/ euthanasia, for strenuous efforts to hasten death or to prolong life interfere with God's plan for the soul.
-Many approve passive euthanasia, ceasing all but palliative treatment for a dying patient."
-Professor Traina explores the feminist contributions to the PAS debate that reexamines cultural assumptions.
+NOLOGY 1147, 1148-49 (1998) (noting that "Roman Catholicism and Eastern Orthodoxy likewise oppose [physician-assisted suicide]/euthanasia, for strenuous efforts either to hasten death or to prolong life interfere with God's plan for the soul.
+Many approve what has been called passive euthanasia, ceasing all but palliative treatment for a dying patient").
+Professor Traina explores the feminist contributions to the physician-assisted suicide debate that reexamines cultural assumptions.
 Among them are those formulated by Professor Cathleen Kaveny who stated "[r]ights language creates and legitimates social practices" that are "hardly neutral," and philosopher Susan Sherwin's research that indicates doctors do not treat female patients with the same care and respect as male patients.
-Professor Trainer asks will women patients be granted the same "rights of the dying to palliative care that would reduce their desire for euthanasia?"
+See id. at 1152 (citing M. Cathleen Kaveny, Assisted Suicide, Euthanasia, and the Law, 58 Theological Stud.
+124, 130-31 (1997); Susan Sherwin, No Longer Patient: Feminist Ethics and Health Care 117-36 (1992)).
+Professor Trainer asks whether woman patients will be granted the same "rights of the dying to palliative care that would reduce their desire for euthanasia[?]"
+Id. at 1153.

-112 See UNITED STATES CATHOLIC CONFERENCE, INC., CATECHISM OF THE CATHOLIC CHURCH, 608, no. 2278 & 2279 (Image/Doubleday 1994).
+157. United States Catholic Conference, Inc., Catechism of the Catholic Church, 608, no. 2278 & 2279 (Image/Doubleday 1994).

-distinction between passive euthanasia and the intentional act that causes death in order to alleviate suffering.113 The United States Supreme Court in Vacco v.
-Quill114 recognized the distinction between withdrawing life-sustaining treatment and physician-assisted suicide as "endorsed in the medical profession and in our legal tradition."
-Guideline 2 would, in effect, assure all patients understand this distinction in making an "informed consent."
-Although a physicianassisted suicide statute clearly violates Catholic medical ethics, Guideline 2 (and others) will assure a patient's understanding of euthanasia consistent with its teaching.
+158. See Matthew P. Previn, Assisted Suicide and Religion: Conflicting Conceptions of the Sanctity of Human Life, 84 GEO.
+L.J.
+589, 616 (1996) (stating "[t]he government ought to permit individuals to decide, on the basis of their own religious views, whether they believe that physician-assisted suicide denigrates the sanctity of life"); George Bullard; Minister Outlines Argument Favoring Assisted Suicide, Detroit News, Oct.
+10, 1998, at C3 (noting Christian Clerics' opposition to new proposal in Michigan); Yale Kamisar; Opposition to Assisted Suicide Involves More than Morality, Detroit News, Oct.
+15, 1998, at A12 (stating that religious leaders' opposition to Oregon's law nized the distinction between withdrawing life-sustaining treatment and physician-assisted suicide as "endorsed in the medical profession and in our legal tradition."
+Guideline 2 would, in effect, assure that all patients understand this distinction in making an "informed consent."
+Although a physician-assisted suicide statute clearly violates Catholic medical ethics, Guideline 2 (and others) will assure a patient's understanding of euthanasia consistent with its teaching.

-Although this section only reviewed Guideline 2, it would appear from a number of different ethical perspectives that the Task Force accomplished its declared intent to promote "excellent care of the dying" and to provide "ethical and practical guidelines" within the physicianassisted suicide statute.
-Under Oregon law, a terminally-ill patient's end-of-life options will be fully explored to assure genuine "informed consent."
+Although this section only reviewed Guideline 2, it would appear from a number of different ethical perspectives that the Task Force accomplished its declared intent to promote "excellent care of the dying" and to provide "ethical and practical guidelines" within the physician-assisted suicide statute.
+Under Oregon law, a terminally ill patient's end-of-life options will be fully explored to assure genuine "informed consent."
 Irrespective of a patient's values, philosophy and belief system, one could hardly ask for anything more within this ethos.